TryItOnline/EmojiCoder/README.md

 # EmojiCoder

 *The materials in this repository were not produced by its owner.
-The original source code is [here][EmojiCoder interpreter], adapted to run on node.js by [jimmy23013].*
+The original source code is [here][EmojiCoder interpreter], adapted for node.js by [jimmy23013].*

 EmojiCoder is a recreational programming language.
 For further information, please visit its [Esolang article].